 “Rattle” is a novel by JP Paul.
 The author comes out swinging in a feisty, well-paced dramedy centered upon the extended Proctar family of south Florida.

 Two distinct plot lines (one based in the Okeechobee agricultural reserve west of affluent Palm Beach, the other in the rural hills of Jamaica) intertwine as the protagonists struggle with conflicting family priorities and ominous external interests.
 One quaint community is engulfed by a corporate expansion.
-The other is strangled by a local drug lord just as the villagers begin to show promise.
-To Max Proctar, the takeovers are not worlds apart.
-They in fact are surprisingly similar.
+The other is strangled by a local drug lord just right when as the villagers begin to show promise.
+To Max Proctar, the takeovers are not worlds apart, in fact they're surprisingly similar.

 Goodwill often comes from people and circumstances when we least expect it.
 Preconceptions are best left on the night table when reading Rattle since one never knows from where the next favor or roadblock will arise.
 Tension is perpetuated as desires collide, especially where compromise is not an option and logical solutions are rarely chosen.
 The book explores the decisions we make through all stages of life.
 Just when we feel we have everything controlled, we are forced to negotiate additional discordant tangents.
 Rattle speaks at length about the crippling effects of frustration, familial obigations and perceived injustices that paralayze our best intentions long before they stimulate progress.
 Procrastinators neither win nor lose, they are simply cast aside, discarded abruptly in a startlingly accurate depiction of the unforgiving pace of the 21st century.

-The intrigue of reading Rattle lies in the matrice of dichotomies JP Paul constructs in all of his work.
+The intrigue of reading Rattle lies in the matrix of dichotomies JP Paul constructs in much of his work.
 The twin plot lines rattle against one another but are indeed just one.
 His dueling voices become crystal clear midway through the book.
-One is brash, confident with a controlled wit that never stoops to mere cynicism.
-The other is reserved and concerned, emotions are pondered with none of the sap of cheap romance.
-Rattle is not a big picture statement piece that might leave readers discontent depending on their viewpoints.
-Like all of his work, JP Paul opens the door for contemplation, he provides a window from which to observe and gather seeds.
-The humor is sharp, not slapstick.
+One is brash, confident, with a controlled wit that never stoops to mere cynicism.
+The other is reserved and concerned; emotions are pondered with none of the sap of romance.
+Rattle is not a big picture statement piece.
+Like all of his work, JP Paul opens the door for contemplation.
+He provides a window from which to observe and gather seeds.
+The humor is sharp, subtle and occasionally dark but never slapstick.
 The suspense is geniune, never contrived.
-Rattle is a fluid page turner written in a cleverly accessible form that at times reads poetic, others blunt and rawly emotive.
-Rarely are novels able to appease both the commercial and literary camps so effectively.
+Rattle is a fluid page turner written in a cleverly accessible form.
+Rarely are novels able to appease both the commercial and literary camps so effectively. - R.Bloom